The value of great customer service in generating additional sales cannot be overstated.

 This can earn you a lot of loyalty with that customer, and a reputation for caring most about what your customers need.

-Your customer service team can do a lot more than just answer queries and handle complaints.
+Your customer service representatives can do a lot more than just answer queries and handle complaints.
 They are the component of your business customers interact with most, and will always have a major impact on the customers you can attract and keep.

 Good customer service can generate sales through quality alone, but you can always boost these results by empowering your customer service team with the training to make sales as part of their service.